anthonypdawson/divine-devops-universe/CONTRIBUTING.md

 - Reuse existing CSS classes and partials from the `_sass` directory whenever possible (e.g., `.slack-log`, `.lessons-learned`, `.giscus-confession-booth`).
 - Do not create new CSS classes for features that already have a style defined in the `_sass` directory.
 - Reference or extend existing partials for new features to maintain a consistent look and reduce duplication.

 ---

-## SCSS/Sass Workflow for CSS
-- All site styles are written in modular SCSS partials located in the `_sass/` directory.
-- The main SCSS entry point is `assets/css/main.scss`, which imports all partials and is compiled to CSS by Jekyll.
-- To add or update styles:
-  1. Create or edit a partial in `_sass/` (e.g., `_slack.scss` for Slack thread styles).
-  2. Import your partial in `main.scss` if it isn't already included.
-  3. Use variables and mixins from shared partials for consistency.
-  4. Do not write or edit raw CSS files—always use SCSS partials.
-- Run the Jekyll build process to compile SCSS to CSS.
-Jekyll will handle minification and output to `assets/css/main.css`.
-- Use Stylelint to check for code quality and consistency in your SCSS.

----